HOW MUCH IS YOUR CATASTROPHIC ACCIDENTS INJURY WORTH?

 When a catastrophic injury is sustained by an employee on the job, they are no different than other types of these injuries.
 The employee will still likely suffer a temporary or permanent disability, they will have high medical bills and other rehabilitative costs, and will probably be unable to work.

 The way these cases are handled is somewhat different than other personal injury cases due to California’s workers’ compensation system.
 In California, every employer with at least one employee must carry workers’ compensation insurance.
 In the event of a workplace accident that results in catastrophic injury, the employee must go through this insurance to receive accident benefits.
-This limits their ability to sue their employer.
+This limits their ability to sue their employers.
 There are though, five instances in which employees are able to file a lawsuit against their employer.
 These include:

 - When the employer caused the injury by a willful act of physical assault;